estimated starting salary

 I got my first tattoo when I was 18, on a dare from a friend.
 It just seemed like a bit of a laugh, but as soon as I had it done, I was hooked.
 I started designing more and more tattoos, for myself at first, then a few for friends.
 I built out a portfolio and started an apprenticeship with my tattooist a few months later, and have been designing ever since.
 I love being able to be artistic every day and think of more innovative designs to really push the craft.
 The best part?
 Knowing that my designs will be on someone’s body for the rest of their lives.
 Nice right?

 You will not need a degree to become a Tattoo Artist.
-However, you will generally need to complete an apprenticeship or qualified course, and obtain a tattoo, piercing and electrolysis license to work in the industry full-time.
+However, you will generally need to complete an apprenticeship or Tattoo Course, and obtain a tattoo, piercing and electrolysis license to work in the industry full-time.

 Sign up for more Career Advice